zaiste/zaiste.net/content/programming/vuejs/howtos/howto-specify-custom-tsconfig-typescript-vuejs.md

 +++
+title = "How To Specify A Custom TypeScript `tsconfig.json` in Vue.js"
 +++

-# How To Specify A Custom TypeScript `tsconfig.json` in Vue.js

 Use the `chainWebpack` option from the `vue.config.js` configuration file to adjust the config for `ts-loader` and `fork-ts-checker-plugin` accordingly.